ColorlessSaber/rust-bootcamp/README.md

 * 02 - Advanced Memory Management: Smart pointers (Box, Rc, RefCell), ellision rules, and concrete and generic lifetimes.
 * 03 - Error Handling: Was taught the difference between unrecoverable, recoverable, and propagating errrors.
 * 04 - Advanced Error Handling: Learned how to create cleaner error messages for user and developer using Rust's built-in traits and create from Crate.io (anyhow, thiserror, and error-stack).
-* 05 - Functional Features: Closures, function pointers, and iterator patterns.
+* 05 - Functional Features: Closures, function pointers, iterator patterns, iterating over collections and combinators.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>